 This is the first of a three part series on China’s Air Defence System.
-The other two will focus on Technology Trends and Air Defence Capability in Tibet.
+The other two parts which can be accessed here and here, will focus on Technology Trends and Air Defence Capability in Tibet.

 A very brief history